 NOV004 is a precision bone growth molecule for rare disease.
-Given the small number of patients who have the disease that we are targeting, it is critical to our ability to grow and become profitable that we continue to successfully identify patients with these rare diseases.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with NOV004, are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including the scientific literature, or patient foundations, and may prove to be incorrect or contain errors.
-New studies may change the estimated incidence or prevalence of these diseases.
-The number of patients may turn out to be lower than expected.
-The effort to identify patients with diseases we seek to treat is in early stages, and we cannot accurately predict the number of patients for whom treatment might be possible.
-Additionally, the potentially addressable patient population for each of our product candidates may be limited or may not be amenable to treatment with our product candidates, and new patients may become increasingly difficult to identify or gain access to, which would adversely affect our results of operations and our business.
-Further, even if we obtain commercial approval and significant market share for our product candidates, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
-In addition, we do not have experience in launching and marketing a product targeting rare disease and cannot assure that we will be able to obtain such market share.
+New studies have in the past and may continue to change the estimated incidence or prevalence of these diseases.
+We cannot accurately predict the number of patients for whom treatment might be possible.
+Additionally, since the potentially addressable patient population for this product candidates is limited, even if we successfully license these assets, and our partners obtain commercial approval, they may not be able to achieve significant market share for NOV004.
+Because the potential target populations are very small, we may not realize any significant return from the potential sale of this asset.